rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 This can be useful for testing or accessing/monitoring other devices.

-Full topics are required here (no "standard" topic forms).
+Standard or custom topics are allowed.
 Subscription topics can make use of MQTT wildcards "#" and "+".
 No validation is done on topics.
 If a topic is not formed correctly, it simply won't work.